romjacket/skeletonKey/ReadMe.md

 https://www.paypal.me/romjacket

-			  All feature-requests are considered relative to my interest.
+			  Software wants to be free and so please donate.

-			  Donate $5 and get a personalized Golden skeletonKey!
+			  Busta $5' and get a personalized Golden skeletonKey!